Community Benefit

 and well-being, social justice in communities facing inequality, and educational

 success.
-Funding supported the Teen Health Program, providing youth and
+Funds supported the Teen Health Program, providing youth and

-of all ages, couples, and families.
-Funding supported Behavioral Options
+for individuals of all ages, couples, and families.
+Funds supported Behavioral

 and screening for depression, anxiety, and trauma with evidence-based